-The Charter sets out that tenants should know how their landlord is performing, including on repairs, complaints, and safety, and how it spends its money, so that it can be held to account.
+- 6. The Charter sets out that tenants should know how their landlord is performing, including on repairs, complaints, and safety, and how it spends its money, so that it can be held to account.
 A set of draft tenant satisfaction measures (TSMs) have been published by the RSH which include both tenant perception and quantitative measures.
-These are expected to be consulted on and finalised by summer 2022 and to be implemented from April 2023.
+These are expected to be consulted on and finalised by summer 2022 and to be implemented from April 2023. - 7.
 Councils and other registered providers are already required to report performance information annually to tenants, but there is little consistency on the content of the reports.
 A core set of measures will provide tenants with greater transparency about the council's performance and will also inform the RSH about how the council is complying with the consumer regulation standards under a proactive consumer regulation regime.
 An annual statement to tenants is expected as a minimum, but the intention is for a much more involved interaction between landlords and tenants and leaseholders.

-We will review the way that information is made available to tenants, including via our website and in our formal annual report to tenants and will also consider how continuous performance reporting can be made available including via an app.
+8. We will review the way that information is made available to tenants, including via our website and in our formal annual report to tenants and will also consider how continuous performance reporting can be made available including via an app.
 The council is keen to embrace the culture change signalled to be more open with residents in sharing information beyond that provided through the tenant satisfaction measures and we will explore how best we can do this.
+Key performance indicators for this priority have been identified at the end of this section.
+These may be amended or added to in future in light information published by the RSH and/or following consultation with our tenants and leaseholders.